-Our team here at Project X, have visited this city a number of times.
-We have visited both with our Scout Group (on European Summer Expeditions) and on our own adventures and road trips around Croatia.
-In fact, this summer we visited the city as part of a 2-week European Road Trip, with a group of 16 Explorer Scouts.
-Although our visit to Zagreb was brief (just a stop-over between Krk, Croatia and Budapest, Hungary), we all enjoyed the warm sunshine whilst exploring the quirky sights and the best of what Zagreb has to offer.
-We were treated to a tour of the city by a long-time Scouting friend – Filip, who has lived and worked in the city his whole life.
+Most of the Project X team have visited Zagreb at some point over the past few years.
+Visiting both with our Scout Group (on European Road Trip Expeditions) and on our own adventures and road trips around Croatia.
+In fact, last summer we visited the city as part of a 2-week European Road Trip.
+We took a group of 16 Explorer Scouts.
+Although our visit to Zagreb was brief (just a day stop-over between Krk, Croatia and Budapest, Hungary), we all enjoyed the warm sunshine whilst exploring the quirky sights and the best of what Zagreb has to offer.
+We were treated to a tour of the city by a long-time Scouting friend – Filip.
+Filip has lived and worked in the city his whole life.

 Project X Top 5: Things to see in Zagreb

 Over the years, Filip has taken us on many a tour of Zagreb.
 This time it was so hot (40 degrees C!) that he planned the route so we could stay in the shade of buildings, whilst seeing all of the sights.
 The city has been built in a gridded street system making easy to find your way around, as well as finding shade.
 So, the route below is ideal for visiting the city in the summer months.